 During the day we enjoyed columns draped in ivy, artful hedges, and blooming spring flower beds all artfully restored and preserved by the Friends of Harkness.
 Support or become a friend of the park by visiting: https://www.friendsofharkness.org/

-Lost LaNDS COLLECTIONS FINE ART PHOTOS
+LOST LANDS COLLECTIONS FINE ART PHOTOS

 In the world of fantasy portraiture, Marianne Bell of Lost Lands Collections is truly extraordinary.
 Drawing on vintage cinematography, fairytales, and classical art, she delights not only in capturing moments, but handcrafting wardrobe and props for her shoots.
-A published photographer with images featured in Vogue Italia, Marianne’s eye for small details, color, and texture add depth to her hazy dreamings—inviting those who behold her images into an eleborate reverie.
+A published photographer with images featured in Vogue Italia, Marianne’s eye for small details, color, and texture add depth to her hazy dreamings—inviting those who behold her images into an elaborate reverie.

-Below are portraits courtesy of Marianne and taken at the garden party featuring @MelanieRosebud, @Frill_and_Forest, @_Quinnasauras, @CleoNoelleMusic, and @Larplet
+Below are portraits courtesy of Marianne and taken at the garden party featuring @MelanieRosebud, @Frill_and_Forest, @_Quinnasauras, @CleoNoelleMusic, and @Larplet.

 NOTES ON THE DAY